AppXpress/PlatformModuleManager/README.md

 Using MarvinImport and MarvinExport
 ============

-Bash script Marvin allows you to zip up a specifically structured GIT repository and zip it up so it is ready to import in one step.
+Bash script MarvinImport allows you to zip up a specifically structured GIT repository and zip it up so it is ready to import in one step.

+Bash script MarvinExport allows you to unzip an exported platform module and merge it with your local working directory.
+The script will not push these changes to Git, this must be done manually.

 ## Git Structure